Linda Wong (singer)

 Linda Wong Hing-ping (born 5 August 1968) is a Hong Kong singer who grew up in Taiwan.
 She was most active in the 1990s.

-One of her most well-known songs is "Don't Ask Who I Am".
+Her most famous song is "Don't Ask Who I Am".
 She is also famous for reviving songs including Karl Keaton's "I Remember".

 Personal life

 Wong's parents are Hong Kong actors Jimmy Wang Yu and Jeanette Lin Chui, also known as Lam Chui, Jeanette Lam Chui, Jeanette Lin, or Lin Tsui.
 Linda's uncle is Hong Kong actor Kenneth Tsang.

 Wong graduated from the Affiliated Senior High School of National Taiwan Normal University and attended National Chengchi University, graduating with a degree in journalism, prior to her singing career.
 She is currently an entertainment writer for a Taiwanese newspaper.